GeorgeW-alt2/Qubox/README.md

 # Qubox

-to find the PIN, is the range between longest OR duration gap or typically with a rapid drop in ACK's/refresh
+to find the PIN, is the range between longest OR duration gap or typically with a rate drop in ACK's